Cyber-Tech-Ninja/Cisco-Router-Configuration/README.md

 STEP8
 Configure DHCP
 A Cisco router can be configured as a DHCP server to assign IP addresses dynamically to internal hosts.
-In privileged EXEC mode.Configure the DHCP pool to assign addresses to internal hosts my-router# ------>ip dhcp pool lan-pool
+In privileged EXEC mode.
+Configure the DHCP pool to assign addresses to internal hosts my-router# ------>ip dhcp pool lan-pool
                   network 192.168.10.0 255.255.255.0
                   default-router 192.168.10.1